gregfurman/bento/website/docs/components/rate_limits/redis.md

 ### `count`

-The maximum number of messages to allow for a given period of time.
+The maximum number of requests to allow for a given period of time.
+If `0` disables count based rate-limiting.

 Type: `int`
 Default: `1000`

+### `byte_size`

+The maximum number of bytes to allow for a given period of time.
+If `0` disables size based rate-limiting.

+Type: `int`
+Default: `0`

 ### `interval`